 Undergraduate financial aid will be provided as awarded via Syracuse University Financial Aid Office.

-For those interested in pursuing the Accelerated Public Health BSPH/MPH or BS/MSPH degree options, competitive graduate assistantships and scholarships are available during the 5th year of the 4+1 program, including Falk College Merit Scholarships which include a waiver of the application fee and GRE and a 25% tuition discount incentive.
+For those interested in pursuing the Accelerated Public Health BSPH/MPH or B.S./MSPH degree options, competitive graduate assistantships and scholarships are available during the 5th year of the 4+1 program, including Falk College Leadership Scholarships which include a waiver of the application fee and GRE and a 25% tuition discount incentive.